A neural recommender system leveraging transfer learning for property prediction of ionic liquids: Code and data availability

-The source code, trained models, and associated results from this study will be made available in a designated GitHub repository.
-The specific version utilized for this research will be specified upon publication.
+The source code, training routines, experimental data, trained models, and results from this study will be made publicly available in a designated GitHub repository.
+The link will be specified upon publication.